Planning Drawings

-In Online Architectural Services, we have a skilled team of Planning Consultants, Architectural designers, and Structural engineers who are always attentive to meet your drawing needs.
+In Online Architectural Services, we have a skilled team of Planning Consultants who would be your best guide.
+Further, agile Architectural designers and Structural engineers are also at your service.

-We have dealt with an array of large-scale to minor projects such as rear extensions to flat conversions covering all areas of London.
+We have dealt with an array of large-scale to minor projects .
+Rear extensions to flat conversions, we conduct it all covering all areas of London.
 Below are some of our previous works done for our clients.

-When planning on constructing anything in your house, the first thing that will come to your mind is whether you will need an architectural designer to design your drawings.
+When planning on constructing anything in your house, you may have many queries.
+The first thing that will come to your mind is whether you need an architectural designer or not.

 This decision will have an overall effect on the quality and cost of the project.
-There is no restriction on drawing up the plans by yourself, but you’ll need to make sure you have the required knowledge and skill in preparing the plans.
+There is no restriction on drawing up the plans by yourself.
+But you will need to make sure you have the required knowledge and skill in preparing the plans.

-This practice is made more accessible by the use of Computer-Aided Design (CAD) software.
+This practice is more accessible by the use of Computer-Aided Design (CAD) software.

-But there are many cases where the council rejects the application because of various inconsistencies-drawings-building rules guided by the Building regulations in the Planning Portal.
+But there are many cases where the council rejects the application because of various inconsistencies.
+Because, these drawings-building rules abide by the Building regulations in the Planning Portal.

-Therefore it’s best to use an architectural designer when drawing the architectural drawings as they have the proper skill, knowledge, and understanding of the building rules.
+Therefore it’s best to use an architectural designer when drawing the architectural drawings.
+Because they have the proper skill, knowledge, and understanding of the building rules.